Preventing Hash Collisions in Large Frontend Projects

 };

-Lock Node.js and package manager versions in CI (engines field in package.json, .nvmrc, or volta config).
-Non-deterministic dependency resolution across runners guarantees hash drift.
+Lock Node.js and package manager versions in CI via .nvmrc, volta, or the engines field in package.json.
+Non-deterministic dependency resolution across runners guarantees hash drift even when source files are stable.

 // webpack.config.js